berfinkavsut/ros-target-frame-detection/README.md

 Configuration of the stream parameters:
 * `format`: Portaudio sample format
 * `channels`: channel numbers of the sound device, usually 1 or 2
-* `rate`: sampling rate, also called as frame rate, usually 44100 or 48000
+* `rate`: sampling rate, also called frame rate, usually 44100 or 48000
 * `frames_per_buffer`: chunks sizes
-* `input`: input mode, stream can capture online audio from the current input device (microphone)
+* `input`: input mode, the stream can capture online audio from the current input device (microphone)
-* `output` output mode, stream will be feeding to the current output device (speaker)
+* `output` output mode, the stream will be fed to the current output device (speaker)

 #### Biopsy Sound Detection Method

-In the previous IDP, the gradient method was proposed as the last decision to detect peak sounds.
 There are two derivative methods to use: `grad_1` and `grad_4`.
-It was stated that the 4th derivative method was expected to perform better as the literature review suggested, but in practice 1st derivative was better.
-We also observed the same situation, and therefore `grad_1` is used in the gradient peak detection method.
+The 4th derivative method was expected to perform better as the literature review suggested, but in practice 1st derivative was better.
+Therefore, `grad_1` is used in the gradient peak detection method.
 The user can add also other peak detection methods to [audio_peak_detectors.py](ros_package/framegrabber/us_device_screen_capture/src/audio_peak_detectors.py).
-We did not focus on the development of peak detection methods, since it was out of this project's scope.

 ### Online Frame Capture

 We worked on Ubuntu 20 since ROS Noetics did not have OS support with Windows.
 We used the frame grabber to [Magewell UB Capture HDMI Plus](https://www.magewell.com/products/usb-capture-hdmi-plus), which was also compatible with Ubuntu 20.
 It supports capture resolutions up to 2048 x 2160 and a frame rate of up to 120 fps, which satisfies our specifications with the US device.
 This frame grabber was taken from the IFL Lab at TUM Klinikum rechts der Isar.
-We went to the IFL lab each time to work with the frame grabber and to have discussion meetings with our tutor.

 OpenCV library is used to capture the US device screen by using a frame grabber.
 Frame rate is set to 30 fps in our code since the videos from the surgeries had also a frame rate of 30 fps in DICOM files.
 The user needs to set the screen capture configurations from [screen_cap_config.yaml](ros_package/framegrabber/us_device_screen_capture/config/screen_cap_config.yaml).
 Frame resolution is set to 1920 x 1080 (width x height).
 The cropped frame coordinates are set so as to crop the US image by discarding the MRI image.
 The blank parts are also discarded from the left and right sides.
 Their resolution is 720 x 1080.